 - RSTR Import Restriction

-For information on how to access the TARIC see the Import Requirements and Documentation Section.
+For information on how to access the TARIC, see the Import Requirements and Documentation Section below.